As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 MTG Aetherdrift Commander

 Aetherdrift will have two Commander precon decks.
-The first, Eternal Might features a bandage-wrapped undead looking character from Amonkhet.
-This blue/white/black deck, named Eternal Might, says it’s about “burning through cards” and “growing your mummy army”.
-We might reasonably suggest this could be a graveyard deck built around the Embalm mechanic.
+The first, Eternal Might, features Temmet, a now-undead character from Amonkhet.
+This Esper deck is about "burning through cards" and "growing your mummy army".
+Based on the face and backup commanders, the gameplan is creating a bunch of zombies, with an additional draw/discard theme.

-Meanwhile, Living Energy featuring a character from Kalade-no, Avashkar, is a Temur deck which will let you “charge up artifact creatures” with your stockpile of energy.
+Meanwhile, Living Energy features a desparked Sahaeeli at the head of Temur deck which will let you "charge up artifact creatures" with your stockpile of energy.
+Saheeli lets you copy your permanents, turning them into chonky beaters.

 For more Magic content, check out all we know about sets like MTG Final Fantasy, or our list of the best MTG Arena decks.